Survivor Series (2017): Main event

 In the main event, Team Raw (Kurt Angle, Braun Strowman, Finn Bálor, Samoa Joe, and Triple H) battled Team SmackDown (Shane McMahon, Randy Orton, Bobby Roode, Shinsuke Nakamura, and John Cena) in a 5-on-5 elimination match, with the stipulation being that if Team Raw were to lose, Angle would be fired as Raw General Manager.
 Strowman pinned both Nakamura and Roode after running powerslams.
 Joe and Bálor began to argue which allowed Cena to perform "Attitude Adjustments" on both, eliminating Joe by pinfall.
 Angle performed an "Angle Slam" on Cena only for Shane to break the cover.
 Cena was eliminated following a "Coup de Gráce" from Bálor and another "Angle Slam" from Angle.
 Orton countered a "Coup de Gráce" from Bálor and performed an "RKO" on Bálor for a pinfall.
 Shane was then attacked by Kevin Owens and Sami Zayn but managed to fight them off with a chair.
 Strowman pinned Orton after a running powerslam, leaving Shane as the last member of Team SmackDown.
-In the end, as Angle had Shane in the "Angle Lock", Triple H turned on Angle, performed a "Pedigree" on Angle and placed Shane on top of Angle to eliminate him.
+In the end, as Angle had Shane in the "Ankle Lock", Triple H turned on Angle, performed a "Pedigree" on Angle, and placed Shane on top of Angle to eliminate him.
 Triple H then performed a Pedigree on Shane and pinned him to win the match for Team Raw.
 After the match, a confused Strowman grabbed Triple H by the throat and warned him to never try something like that again.
 As Triple H attempted to attack Strowman from behind, Strowman retaliated with two running powerslams.
 As a result of the final match, Angle kept his position as Raw General Manager and Raw won brand supremacy 4-3.